isc-projects/kea/doc/guide/dhcp4-srv.rst

    **Note**

-   If you want to force the evaluation of a class expression after the host reservation lookup, for instance because of a dependency on "reserved-class1" from the previous example, you should add a "member('KNOWN')" statement in the expression.
+   To force the evaluation of a class expression after the host reservation lookup, for instance because of a dependency on "reserved-class1" from the previous example, add a "member('KNOWN')" statement in the expression.

 .. _reservations4-mysql-pgsql-cql: